 The Bad – It Can Be Lonely

-Being DIY isn’t always easy, emotionally speaking.
+Being DIY isn’t always easy on an emotional level.
 Musicians in bands or partnerships have a sense of community.
 There’s someone they can turn to, someone who’s on a journey similar to their own.
-Hence, when you work with others, it’s easier, to feel or perceive that you’re in step with other like minded individuals who are members of the same creative tribe.
+Hence, when you work with others, it’s easier to feel or perceive that you’re in step with other like-minded individuals who are members of the same creative tribe.
 When you’re creating all your own stuff, you’re braving it all on your own.
-Days, even weeks can go by without talking to another human being.
-Slipping into the doldrums or hitting a creative roadblock becomes ever more likely and then that 3 am ennui can set in, but now isn’t that a great name for an oozy downtempo song?
+Even the realization that you’re going it alone can be taxing for some of us.
+Days, even weeks, can go by without talking to another human being.
+Slipping into the doldrums or hitting a creative roadblock is definitely possible when you go it alone and that 3 am ennui starts becoming your only friend.
+But hey, isn’t that a great name for some kinda oozy, downtempo song?

 The Art of Collaboration: Rick Rubin & Johnny Cash

 A Clever Pairing: Two Recording Connection students Release Hip-Hop Album